crim-ca/geoimagenet-frontend/README.md

 - ANNOTATION_NAMESPACE_URI: The geoserver namespace uri of the annotation data.
 Defaults to "geoimagenet.public.crim.ca".
 - ANNOTATION_NAMESPACE: The geoserver namespace of the annotation data.
 Defaults to "GEOIMAGENET_PUBLIC".
 - ANNOTATION_LAYER: The geoserver layer configured to accept annotations.
 Defaults to "annotation".

+## Documentation

+We use [ESDoc](https://esdoc.org/) to autogenerate documentation for the Javascript portion of the frontend.
+The documentation will be generated when building the bundles from npm scripts.

 # Open Layers